 Inclusive Teaching and Learning

-Inclusive teaching and learning is a mindset, a way of thinking that asks you how best to create opportunities for all students to connect with you, the course material, and each other.
+How to create opportunities for all students to connect with you, the course material, and each other

 How Can I Do This?

-Research shows that educational contexts frequently reinforce inequities, which can hinder cognitive development and student well-being (Roksa, Kilgo, Trolian, Pascarella, Blaich, and Wise, 2017).
-There is no one way to implement inclusive teaching and learning.
-Consider some of these strategies to promote an equitable teaching and learning environment.
+Research shows that educational contexts frequently perpetuate barriers to learning and engagement despite instructors best efforts, which can hinder cognitive development and student well-being (Roksa, Kilgo, Trolian, Pascarella, Blaich, and Wise, 2017).
+Consider some of these strategies to help students feel welcome and engaged in the learning environments you create with them.

-Intentionally design your course and curriculum with an inclusive mindset.
+Intentionally design your course and curriculum with student wellbeing in mind.

-How can you increase the representation of and access and support for your students?
-Being proactive before the semester begins can reduce your time spent later making accommodations and resolving conflicts, and enhances your teaching effectiveness.
+How can you increase access and support for your students?
+Being proactive before the semester begins can reduce your time spent later making accommodations and resolving conflicts, which will enhance your teaching effectiveness.

-• Think about your course and curriculum: which voices, identities, and perspectives are included?
+• Think about your course and curriculum: which voices and perspectives are included?
 How are they represented in readings?
 Which ones are missing?
 Why?

 • Provide multiple means of representation of course content.
 What are the different ways for students to access the course content?
 Lecture?
 Readings?
 Videos?
 Discussions?